Q. How long does a typical evaluation last?

 Testing can help establish a "baseline" in some cases to document skills before there are any significant problems.
 Later changes can then be measured more objectively.

 Most importantly, testing provides a better understanding of the person's behavior and overall level of functioning in school, at home, and/or in the community and the evaluation can serve as a guide to better help one achieve more optimal functioning.

 Q. What insurances do you accept?

-We accept Medicare, out-of-network, and private pay.
+We accept Medicare (ages 65+) and private pay.
 A bill with appropriate CPT codes can be provided to the family or individual wishing to seek reimbursement from their insurance company.
 Depending on the type of insurance, up to 80% of the evaluation fee may be covered.
 Please check with your insurance for more specific coverage questions.